alf45tar/Pedalino/README.md

 - OSC to MIDI and vicecersa
 - Any number of pedals of any type in any order
 - Auto-sensing footswitches and expression pedals
-- Modular assembly of easy to find pieces of hardware and re-use of open source software libraries
+- Modular assembly of easy to find hardware and re-use of open source software libraries

 ## Applications